marinsabo/C-projects/Personal-Projects/Word-Guess-Game/README.md

 The project uses only standard libraries: `stdio.h`, `stdlib.h`, `string.h`, `time.h`, and `ctype.h`.
 It's a great little project to get familiar with string manipulation, randomness, and user input in C.

-Project created by **Marin Sabo** as part of learning C programming in the Programming I course at FERIT.
+Project created by **Marin Sabo** as part of learning C programming in the Programming I and Programming II course at FERIT.